 In-home care agencies take all the guesswork out of hiring a caregiver for your loved one.
 However, you should still conduct a little research to make sure you are selecting the right home care company.
-Ask the following questions to learn about how a prospective in-home care agency can help you take care of your elderly loved one’s needs.
+Ask the following questions to Edmonton home care to learn about how a prospective in-home care agency can help you take care of your elderly loved one’s needs.

 1. How Do You Screen and Train Caregivers?

 In-home caregivers often spend many hours alone with the people they care for.
 For this reason, you should make sure any caregiver who comes to your loved one’s home is someone you trust.
 Ideally, a professional home care agency performs background checks on all their caregivers to ensure they have a clean history.
 Many agencies also offer continuous training opportunities so caregivers are aware of the latest information regarding senior care.

 Professionally trained caregivers can assist seniors with an array of tasks and offer respite for family members.
 Whether your elderly loved one needs part-time assistance with basic household chores or you need a break from your caregiving duties, the Edmonton respite care experts at Home Care Assistance are here to help.
 All of our respite care services are backed with a 100% satisfaction guarantee, there are no hidden fees in our contracts, and we never ask our clients to sign long-term contracts.

 2. What Happens If a Caregiver Gets Sick?